 Samantha Sinai, cellist, music therapist, and cello teacher, is extremely passionate about bringing music to people in accessible, meaningful ways.
-Along with pursuing her master’s degree in cello performance at the University of Wisconsin-Madison, Samantha is contracted with UW Health, developing a music therapy program for the American Family Children’s Hospital.
+Samantha is contracted with UW Health, where she developed and is now implementing a music therapy program for the American Family Children’s Hospital.
 Through her music therapy work, she has brought music to patients in a hospital setting, kids with special needs, veterans who were previously homeless, and women who have experienced trauma.
+Samantha completed her Master’s degree in Cello Performance at the University of Wisconsin-Madison under Uri Vardi.
 Samantha looks forward to cultivating her musicianship to continue to create experiences that touch the hearts of her listeners.

 Samantha is known for her soulful, expressive playing and her presence within the music.
-She has been a finalist in four concerto competitions and was the runner-up at the Baldwin-Wallace Conservatory Concerto Competition in 2011.
-She has performed with numerous orchestras, both semi-professional and professional.
+She has performed with numerous professional orchestras.
 Her primary cello teachers are David Levine, Regina Mushabac and Uri Vardi.
-She is currently pursuing her Master’s of Music degree at the University of Wisconsin-Madison.
+She recently completed her Master’s of Music degree at the University of Wisconsin-Madison.

 Samantha looks forward to dedicating her career to utilizing music to make meaningful change.
 She is interested in integrating music, compassion and holistic health to explore how the inner workings of our mind and body contribute to global consciousness.